Cohomological Twisting of 2-Linearization and Extended TQFT: Example Calculations

 \subsubsection{Example: The Pair of Pants}

-Consider the ``pair of pants'' cobordism, or ``trinion'', depicting two circles coalescing into one circle.
-This is a morphism $Y : S^1 \sqcup S^1 \ra S^1$ in $\iiCob$, often also described as a three-punctured sphere, or a disk with two holes.

-Applying the monoidal functor $Z_G$, the corresponding 2-linear map is:
+Applying the monoidal functor $Z_G$ to the pair of pants gives a 2-linear map:

-(The monoidal operation $\otimes$ is the Deligne tensor product for Abelian categories.
-It is analogous to the tensor product for modules or vector spaces: $A \otimes B$ is a representing object for bi-2-linear functors out of $A \times B$, and is dual to the internal $Hom$ functor.)

-This $Z_G(Y)$ can be described in terms of a matrix of vector spaces (by the classification theorem for a KV 2-vector space).
-The pair of pants thus defines a ``multiplication'' functor on $Z_G(S^1)$.
-In general, the bases for the two 2-vector spaces are the irreducible representations of the corresponding groupoid.
-Given irreps $V$, and $W$, the coefficients of the 2-linear map $Z_G(Y)$ are (by Frobenius reciprocity, as described in \cite{gpd2vect}):
+The basis of generating objects for the two 2-vector spaces are the irreducible representations of the corresponding groupoid.
+Given irreducibles $V$, and $W$, the coefficients of the 2-linear map $Z_G(Y)$ are, by Frobenius reciprocity (see \cite{gpd2vect}):

-That is, one pulls back the basis 2-vectors to give representations $(p_1)^{\ast}V$ and $(p_2)^{\ast}W$ of $\fc{Y}$, the middle groupoid of the span.
+That is, one pulls back the basis 2-vectors to give representations $p_1^{\ast}(V)$ and $p_2^{\ast}(W)$ of $\fc{Y}$, the middle groupoid of the span.
 The coefficient is the ``inner product''---the internal hom, which is the space of intertwiners between the two pulled-back representations.
-By Frobenius reciprocity, this amounts to counting the multiplicities of each irreducible in the target 2-vector space in the image of the chosen basis irrep in the source.
+By Frobenius reciprocity, this amounts to counting the multiplicities of each generating irreducible in the target 2-vector space in the image of the chosen generating irreducible in the source.